kyberdrb/Windows_tutorials/Windows_and_Office_as_a_Precious_Gift/Universal_clean_offline_Microsoft_Windows_and_Microsoft_Office_activation_procedure_with_KMS_server_in_a_local_Docker_container.md

         - If the task is already running, then the following rule applies: `Do not start a new instance`
     1. OK
 1. OK

+Test whether the task launches the KVM VBox VM: log out and log back in, reboot the computer, shut down the computer and turn it back on.
+The task shows a git bash windows for a few seconds, then it starts the VM with the KVM server in Docker container.
+And then let the Windows and Office activate unattended, seamlessly, legally, clean, reliably, ... `:)`

+Running the task directly might not work - when I looked at the output in `History` tab, there was a warning that the task start failed because the user `<administrator>` is not logged in, although no special permissions are needed, nor did I

 ## Sources